 Operations that define what the integration should do are created by adding and configuring operation steps, made up of activities, transformations, and/or scripts, on the design canvas.

-To add activities, drag and drop them from the component palette to a "+" block on the canvas:
+To add activities, drag and drop them from the component palette to the component block (with a plus sign) on the canvas:

 Then double-click on the activity on the canvas or click it and select View/Edit to configure it as described for each specific activity under Connectors:

-To add additional activities, drag them from the component palette to a "+" block on the canvas, which appears upon hovering to the left or right of an existing block.
+To add additional activities, drag them from the component palette to an operation on the canvas.
 A common configuration is to configure one activity as the source of data, and a second activity to its right as the target of data.

 You may also want to add transformations or scripts to an operation.
 Transformations are used when you want to transform data prior to reaching its target.
 Scripts can be used within transformations on target fields and nodes to apply specified logic or conditions to the data.
 Scripts can also be used as optional steps within an operation for a variety of purposes, such as error handling or looping through data records.